 Four days, people.
 Four days without a shower.
 (It’s cool, calm your tits, I finally took one.
 Don’t call … I dunno, the Ghostbusters or whoever.)

 So I’m clean now.
 But I still feel just … really anxious.
 Like there’s a beehive in my chest, like a whole swarm of them will come shooting out of my mouth, all insistent and angry and totally out of my control.

 And I’ll look stupid.
 It’s the worst, looking stupid.
 The very worst.

 You wanna hear the synopsis to my book?
 Here it is:

-When memories of her traumatic past suddenly reemerge, Hazel’s well-meaning husband Oren gives her his blessing to find release by indulging in her most forbidden fantasy: an affair with Claire, her beautiful, brilliant, and very uninhibited new friend.
+When memories of her traumatic past reemerge, Hazel’s well-meaning husband Oren gives her his blessing to find release by indulging in the fantasy that haunts her right along with her awful memories: an affair with her best friend.